ashutoshchaubey/Node.js-projects/serverBasics/README.md

 3. In this case the file name is app.js.
 4. Switch to browser and open http://localhost:3000/
 5. Fill the form, open developer tools and go to network.
+All the information filled out in the form will create a new text file with the form data.

 ### Basic Form
 ![image](https://user-images.githubusercontent.com/35742041/63143661-0acfa900-c00d-11e9-9582-68d4f37c69d6.png)